 - Create a network made up of people with a wide range of perspectives on the issues, from academia to professional practitioners.

 - Initiate a working legacy for the Logan Symposium that records and disseminates some of the expertise brought together for the event.

-The discussions were recorded and collated and you can download a copy of the full summary document below.
+The discussions were recorded and collated and you can download a free copy of the full summary document below.